molds/molds/doc/README.txt

        and "nstates" are prepared as options.

        "davidson" should be set as "yes" or "no".
-       The default value of "davidson" is "yes".
+       The default value of the "davidson" is "yes".

        "active_occ" ("active_vir") is set to the number of occupied (virtual) orbitals if user set "active_occ" ("active_vir") to be greater than the number of occupied (virtual) orbitals.
-       The default value of "active_occ" is 10.
-The default value of "active_vir" is 10.
+       The default value of the "active_occ" is 10.
+The default value of the "active_vir" is 10.

+       "nstates" means the number of the target electronic excited stetes.
        "nstates" is valid for the Davidson algorithm only, hence "nstates" is set to "active_occ*active_vir"
        in direct CIS algorithm (without the Davidson algorithem).
-       The default value of "nstates" is 5 for the Davidson algorithem.
+       The default value of the "nstates" is 5 for the Davidson algorithem.

        "max_iter" is valid for the Davidson algorithm only.
-       This option means the number of times of Davidson roop.
+       This option means the number of times of the maximum Davidson roop.
-       The default value of "max_iter" is 100.
+       The default value of the "max_iter" is 100.

        "max_dim" is valid for the Davidson algorithm only.
        This option means the number of slater determinans used by expansion of the excited states.
        Note that Hartree-Fock state (groudn state) is not included in the "max_dim".
-       The default value of "max_dim" is 100.
+       The default value of the "max_dim" is 100.

        "norm_tol" is valid for the Davidson algorithm only.
        This option means the max tolerance for the norm of the residual vectors.
-       The default value of "norm_tol" is 10**(-6.0).
+       The default value of the "norm_tol" is 10**(-6.0).

        E.g.
          CIS